 Well, we do that because the higher we get in schooling, the more analysis is aligned with textual literacy.
 I'm all for being able to read and write good prose, and I do not question the analytical abilities that are developed or expressed through texts.
 But I do know that students can become more engaged in their books by being given some license to use alternative media (including, but not limited to digital media).

 Student Brandon McCloskey responded to a book by creating a "mod" for a computer game.
+Now others can experience the virtual world he made that reflects his reading |

 This can take a simple form, such as finding an illustration or picture to accompany one's response, or creating one's own character sketch, storyboard, map, or timeline.
-It could mean engaging the text through audio or video, or through word cloud visualizations made on Wordle.net
+It could mean engaging the text through audio or video, or through word cloud visualizations made on Wordle.net.

 One student, responding to a book about the middle ages called A World Lit Only By Fire, decided to create a computer game "mod" and publish this so that others could experience the medieval world as described in the book he read.
 Other students of mine have responded to their reading by creating fan fiction, original stories that take place in the worlds and with the characters provided by books they've read.
 Here is Joanna Barker's Shakespeare fanfiction in which she rewrites the end of Taming of the Shrew from the point of view of Kate.